Conshohocken (old) Borough Hall is REALLY for Sale

 by Brian Coll

 I posted a photo of borough hall or Leeland mansion on Facebook the other night with the caption….
-For Sale by Owner.
+For Sale by Owner who also wanted to post it on somewhere like https://door.com/sell for sale.
 I was actually surprised to read some of the comments.
 It appeared some people didn’t know where it was at, what it was and where they could find the listing.
 So here that info is.
 The next paragraph will be from the borough website:

 Notice of Public Sale of Leeland Mansion by Sealed Bid